Corporate deli hamper

 Client milestone250ml oil bottle50-300Boxed with tissue

-Branded coffee and tea sit apart from jars because they use a printed pouch or wrap rather than a label on glass.
+Branded coffee and tea sit apart from jars in a hamper because they use a printed pouch or wrap rather than a label on glass.
 A 250g resealable coffee pouch prints edge to edge, so the artwork is the pack, not a sticker on it.
 That gives a bolder branded surface than a jar's curved shoulder allows, and it ships flat through a letterbox.

 Grind and roast date are the spec a coffee recipient notices first, so the producer's roast date and grind type sit on the pack beside your logo.
 A whole-bean pack reads as the premium option; a filter grind reads as ready to use at a desk.
 Tea works the same way, with a loose-leaf caddy reading richer than a tagged-bag carton.

-Shelf life on sealed coffee and tea is long, often a year, so these lines suit a campaign briefed well ahead of dispatch.
+Shelf life on sealed coffee and tea is long, often a year, so these lines suit a hamper briefed well ahead of dispatch.
 That makes them a dependable branded hero when a fresh-fill jar would be too tight against an event date.

 ItemPack formatBranded surfaceSealed shelf life